Krypton-Suite/Documentation/Documents/Development/Contributing-Guidelines.md

 ## Rules

-The developers **respects** people, despite their race, gender, religion, height or culture.
+The developers **respects** diversity.
 Any user who posts offensive or disrespectful content regarding race, gender, religion, height or culture **will be immediately banned from this repository and Discord by extension**.
 No exception will be made.

 ## Reporting issues, bugs and making requests